balderdashy/sails/CONTRIBUTING.md

 ## Opening issues

+> Sails is composed of a number of different sub-projects, many of which have their [own dedicated repository](https://github.com/balderdashy/sails/blob/master/MODULES.md).
+Please open issues with Waterline, various adapters, various generators, etc. in the relevant repo.
+This helps us stay on top of issues and keep organized.

 When submitting an issue, please follow these simple instructions:

 1. If you have a question about setting up/using Sails, please check out the [Sails docs](http://sailsjs.org/#!documentation) or try searching  [StackOverflow](http://stackoverflow.com/questions/tagged/sails.js).